mvlofthus/habit-tracker-react/README.md

 <img src='https://media.giphy.com/media/5S25wYoXGXUrQ6IA4x/giphy.gif' height='400' alt='add task demo' />

 ## Task List
-User can view a sortable list of historic entries.
-This is useful for viewing more long term progress in certain categories like exercise.
+Though our homepage celebrates focusing on the present, users can also view a sortable list of their historic entries by navigating to Task List.
+This is useful for viewing more long term progress in certain categories, such as exercise.
 <img src='https://media.giphy.com/media/jJfgCppuyUQFyceZT0/giphy.gif' height="400" alt='task list demo' />

 ## User Preferences
-Update list of categories and list of goals.
+Users can also update both their list of categories and list of goals.
 Categories immediately update after entry and can be used to add goals without refreshing the page.
 <img src='https://media.giphy.com/media/AnqDOLxj6il6DIEKL2/giphy.gif' height="400" alt='user preferences demo' />

 ## Link to Demo